clux/probes.hugo/content/post/2021-02-27-kube-tower.md

 categories: ["software"]
 ---

 After a quarter year of extensive improvements to [kube](https://github.com/clux/kube-rs), it's time to take a birds-eye view of what we got, and showcase some of the improvements we have.
-After all, it's been about [40 kube releases](https://github.com/clux/kube-rs/releases), one major version of [tokio](https://github.com/tokio-rs/tokio), and one [kubecon talk](https://www.youtube.com/watch?v=JmwnRcc2m2A) since my (very outdated) [last blog post](/post/2019-06-04-towards-a-generic-kube-client).
+After all, it's been about [40 kube releases](https://github.com/clux/kube-rs/releases), one major version of [tokio](https://github.com/tokio-rs/tokio), one [extremely prolific new contributor](https://github.com/clux/kube-rs/graphs/contributors), and one [kubecon talk](https://www.youtube.com/watch?v=JmwnRcc2m2A) since my (very outdated) [last blog post](/post/2019-06-04-towards-a-generic-kube-client).

 <!--more-->